Virgo I

 Virgo I is an extremely faint satellite galaxy of the Milky Way.
 It was discovered in the Subaru Strategic Survey.
-Virgo I has an absolute visual magnitude of -0.8 making it the least luminous galaxy confirmed thus far.
+Virgo I has an absolute visual magnitude of −0.8 making it one of the least luminous galaxies confirmed thus far.
 The galaxy has a radius of 124 light years, (half light radius 38 pc) meaning that it is too big to be a globular cluster.
 Cetus II is dimmer, but too small to be classed as a galaxy.
 Virgo I is dimmer than Segue I, the previous dimmest known.
 The distance to Virgo I is 87 kpc.